Blind Al

-Blind Al is a fictional character appearing in American comic books published by Marvel Comics.
+Althea Winifred Sanderson, better known as Blind Al, is a fictional character appearing in American comic books published by Marvel Comics.
 She is commonly depicted as a supporting character of the antihero Deadpool.

-Al (also known as Althea or Blind Alfred) first appeared in Deadpool #1, living with him in "The Deadhut", his house in San Francisco.
+Al first appeared in Deadpool #1, living with him in "The Deadhut", his house in San Francisco.
 At first her relationship with him was unclear, but over time it would reveal itself as highly complex and bizarre.

 Actress Leslie Uggams portrayed Blind Al in the 2016 feature film Deadpool and its 2018 sequel set in the X-Men film series.
-She will also reprise the role in the untitled third film, set in the Marvel Cinematic Universe (MCU).
+She also reprised the role in Deadpool & Wolverine (2024), set in the Marvel Cinematic Universe (MCU).

 Fictional biography

 Al is a skinny old woman who, as her name suggests, is blind.
 Her origin is never explicitly elaborated.
 It is eventually revealed that she was somehow involved with British intelligence, although in what capacity is unknown.
 She was already blind by this point and had been most of her life.
 Wade Wilson, the mercenary who would eventually become Deadpool, was hired to kill her in Zaire, where she was stationed.
 What actually occurred is unknown, but apparently Wilson killed everyone around except her, allowing her to flee.
 Years later, after he had gotten cancer, received a healing factor from Weapon X, gone insane, and become Deadpool, Wilson met up with Al again and captured her.

 Thus began the bizarre relationship between the two, with Al acting as a cross between a prisoner, friend, housekeeper, Greek Chorus and mother-figure to Deadpool.
 At times, Wade could be unbelievably cruel to Al. He would frequently insult her and play cruel pranks, taking advantage of her blindness.
 He forbade her visitors and would kill anyone who tried to help her escape.
 When she angered him, he would put her in the Box, a small room filled with sharp objects (although he never actually locked the door, counting on her fear of him to keep her imprisoned).
 He also forced her to cook and clean for him, and dangled the prospect of freedom in front of her only to snatch it away.